JustinGoheen/lightning-pod-archive/models/README.md

-store your pre-trained models in this directory
+store your production models in this directory